 We all know what upselling is.
 Or at least we think we do.
-Often times, what companies or individuals refer to as upselling is actually more classifiable as cross-selling.
+Often times, what companies or individuals refer to as upselling as actually more classifiable as cross-selling.
 In this blog post, we dig deeper and explain the real difference between the two with clear examples and tips on how to use both techniques for additional revenue.

-The importance of both for Maximizing Revenue
+The importance of both for maximizing revenue

 Cross-selling allows hotels to earn revenue beyond the existing purchase.
 The guest wasn’t interested in a room upgrade?
 No problem.
 He or she happens to be interested in an intercontinental breakfast!
 Or better yet, the guests want a three-course dinner on Friday evening.
 The possibilities through cross-selling are endless and deservedly have earned the attention of hotels at an increasing rate.

-The art of Upselling
+The art of upselling

 A shorter answer as to what makes the mind of the guests tick and creates a decision to make is scarcity.
 Promoting the service as exclusive and limited (“only two rooms left!”) makes the offer more attractive to the guest.
 We are often attracted to things that are exclusive and only available in smaller amounts as we often draw the conclusion that the product/service must be of higher quality.
 Additionally, using incremental pricing (“only €20 more!”) is a compelling argument.
 The guest may think “If I’ve already spent €149 on a room, why not spend the extra €20 for an upgrade?”.
 Communicating value is the key to upselling effectively.

-The art of Cross-Selling
+The art of cross-selling

 Although similar, cross-selling is a bit different as it doesn’t necessarily revolve around an existing purchase but focuses on new products and services.
-Research shows that only a small amount of guests actually complete additional purchases.
+Research shows that only a small amount of guests actually complete additional purchases (Traveltripper, 2018).
 In order to avoid scaring the guests away, wait with any cross-selling offers until their hotel is already booked.
 Ideally, target the guests in the "pre-trip buzz" phase when the guests are getting excited about their stay and are most likely to complete additional purchases.

-Become an Expert and Maximize Revenue today
+Become an expert and maximize revenue today

 You now know the difference between upselling and cross-selling, let’s make that extra revenue!
 There are many tools and platforms out there that helps with upselling, or you could do it manually.
 But why spend countless hours when you can easily automise it?
-Loopon allows you to both upsell and cross-sell without even lifting a finger.
+Loopon is an all-in-one tool that allows you to both upsell and cross-sell without even lifting a finger.
 Once you’ve set-up your offers, watch the magic happen and the revenue figures grow.
 You can even customise the targeting of your campaigns and do smart customer segmentation to ensure that only certain guests receive certain offers.